-Amanda is a workplace sleep coach helping employees and employers reach their full potential through prioritising and optimising sleep quality and quantity.
+Amanda’s career spans 20 years in International Marketing, Sales and HR for Hewlett Packard.
+Followed by 15 years as an executive coach, helping C-Suite clients across the globe manage and optimise their careers.
+Amanda is also a workplace sleep coach, helping employees and employers reach their full potential through prioritising and optimising sleep quality and quantity.

 Rhonda has almost 25 years’ experience in the communication and medical education industries.
 She has contributed to national newspapers, women’s magazines, digital health sites, professional titles (medical, nursing, pharmacy, social services’ audiences), and worked in the television industry as a documentary and development producer.